Maro Charitra: Critical response

 The performances of both the lead actors along with the film's direction won critical acclaim.
 In 2010, South Scope noted "Maro Charitra once again saw Kamal transform himself, but this time into an out and out urban male ...
 Kamal let none of them get left out of his wardrobe in the film."
-In 2013, while Indian cinema was celebrating its 100th anniversary, CNN-IBN listed out "100 greatest Indian films of all time" where both Maro Charitra and its Hindi remake Ek Duuje Ke Liye were mentioned.
+In 2013, while Indian cinema was celebrating its 100th anniversary, IBNLive listed out "100 greatest Indian films of all time" where both Maro Charitra and its Hindi remake Ek Duuje Ke Liye were mentioned.
 In November 2015, Kamal noted, "Visual appeal has always gone hand-in-hand with content, since the days of Chandralekha and [Mayabazar], not just after Baahubali.
 Maro Charitra had beautiful visuals in black and white."
 In a 2017 interview with Hindustan Times, Hassan said, "The Maro Charitra heroine, Saritha was simple-looking but a fantastic performer.
 I liked the music.
 It challenged us to have good songs in the Hindi remake too."